 - write…

-- chapters on ageism and technology design for my monograph, Older Adults, Aging, and Technical Communication, which is based on my 2022 Computers and Composition Hugh Burns Award-winning dissertation, Digital Age: A Study of Older Adults’ User Experiences with Technology
+- chapters on technology training for older adults and generational design for my monograph, Older Adults, Aging, and Technical Communication, based on my 2022 Computers and Composition Hugh Burns Award-winning dissertation, Digital Age: A Study of Older Adults’ User Experiences with Technology

 - build…

-- infrastructure for the ACM-SIGDOC Student Research Competition (SRC) with SRC Co-Chair Bradley Dilger (Purdue University), mentoring undergraduate and graduate students to on developing their research to present at the 2025 conference in Lubbock, TX (October 24–25)
+- infrastructure for the ACM-SIGDOC Student Research Competition (SRC) with SRC Co-Chair Bradley Dilger (Purdue University), mentoring undergraduate and graduate students on developing their research to present at the 2026 conference in St. Paul, MN (October 23–24)

-- relationships with 6 Atlanta-area nonprofits and arts organizations for LMC 3415: Content Strategy, a class where students build websites and social media to put their growing research, writing, and design skills into practice in service of community partners
+- relationships with 6 Georgia arts nonprofits for LMC 3415: Content Strategy, a class where students build websites and social media to put their growing research, writing, and design skills into practice in service of community partners

 Recently, I have presented on…